- You can become addicted to many different things.

 Deciding to make a change

 Only you can decide to overcome an addiction.
-Quitting is a gradual process – it might take several attempts.
-Withdrawal symptoms – the unpleasant and sometimes life-threatening reactions that accompany giving up an addiction – can be a challenge.
-But don’t give up hope if you find things difficult.
+Quitting is a gradual process — it often takes several attempts.

 Reaching out for support

 Your doctor can refer you to a treatment service.
 You can also contact some services directly.
-Call DrugInfo on 1300 85 85 84 to find out about these services.
+Call the Alcohol and Drug Foundation on 1300 85 85 84 to find out about these services.

-Many treatments and services are available, including:
+Many addiction treatments and services are available, including:

 - withdrawal, detoxification and addiction rehabilitation

-- medicines, including to reduce cravings
+- medicines, which can reduce cravings

 Healthy ways to cope with stress

-- relaxation – meditation and yoga
+- relaxation through meditation and yoga

 - being with friends